evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ---
 title: BMW iX xDrive50
 linktitle: "iX xDrive50"
 description: "BMW iX xDrive50 is an all-electric luxury SUV with a WLTP range of up to 631 km (392 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true